Young-ook/terraform-aws-eks/examples/mlops/README.md

 ## Setup
 ### Prerequisites
 This module requires *yq* which is a lightweight command-line YAML, JSON, and XML processor.
 We will use *yq* to update the settings in the kubeflow configuration file.
 To install *yq*, follow the [installation guide](https://github.com/mikefarah/yq#install) before you begin.
-And if you don't have the terraform and kubernetes tools in your environment, go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions.
+And this module requires also, [kustomize](https://kustomize.io/) for installing kubeflow using manifests.
+Kustomize is a simple tool lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is.
+Please follow the [installation guide](https://kubectl.docs.kubernetes.io/installation/kustomize/binaries/) from the official website before moving to the next steps.
+And make sure you have installed terraform amd kubectl in your environment if you don't have the terraform and kubernetes tools.
+Go to the main [page](https://github.com/Young-ook/terraform-aws-eks) of this repository and follow the installation instructions.

+* yq
+* kubectl
+* terraform

 ### Download
 Download this example on your workspace